likaiucas/DragOSM/README.md

 ---

 ## Key Contributions
+- **Problem Transformation:**
+  We reformulate polygonal building extraction as a task of aligning historical labels with the remote sensing imagery, thereby enabling a unified method that performs effectively on both near-nadir and off-nadir imagery.

 - **Alignment Token & Interactive Label Correction:**
   We introduce the *alignment token* concept and formulate historical label correction as a two-step interactive dragging process for off-nadir images, solving the mismatch between outdated labels and current imagery.